alexlance/randle/README.md

 * Multiple servers can be provisioned at a time.

-* Support for pre-hook operations and post-hook operations (for deploy strategies)

 * Un-opinionated provisioning - they're your provisioning scripts

 ### Directory layout

-Scripts that are in the *pre-hook* and *post-hook* directories are run **locally** on the machine that you have executed Randle on.

-> Eg:
-> a script in the *pre-hook* folder might take a server instance out of the
-> load balancer before provisioning.
-And a script in *post-hook* could perform
-> tests on the newly provisioned instance (to ensure it is healthy) and if
-> healthy, place it back under the load balancer.

-The folders *server-todo* and *server-done*, contain scripts that execute **on the server** you are provisioning. *server-todo* actually does stuff on the server, and *server-done* should contain scripts to determine *if* that stuff has been done.
+The folders *server-todo* and *server-done*, contain scripts that execute **on the server** you are provisioning.

+*server-todo* actually does stuff on the server, and *server-done* should contain scripts to determine *if* that aforementioned stuff has been done.
 All scripts must exit non-zero on failure.

 > Eg:
 > *server-todo/004-packages.sh* (installs some packages)